MSoares95/network-automation/Ansible_Labs/Lab3_Configure NTP and Logging/README.md

 - Syslog sends event messages to a central logging server
 - cisco.ios.ios_config is the module for sending config commands to IOS devices
 - cisco.asa.asa_config is the module for sending config commands to ASA firewalls
-- Variables	Make configurations reusable and easy to update
+- Variables	make configurations reusable and easy to update

 ---

 ## 🚀 Next Step
-Proceed to Lab 4 — Configuring VLANs and Trunks across Multiple Switches.
+Lab 4 — Configuring VLANs and Trunks across Multiple Switches.